ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 - always: Try very hard to emit colors.
 This includes emitting ANSI colors on Windows if the console API is unavailable (not implemented yet)
 - ansi:   Ansi is like Always, except it never tries to use anything other than emitting ANSI color codes
 - never:  Never emit colors

+### `-f, --format <FORMAT>`
+Output warning/error messages in GitHub Action format.

+Currently, only GitHub is supported.

+[possible values: github]

+### `--report-style <REPORT_STYLE>`
+[default: rich]

+Possible values:
+- rich:   Output a richly formatted diagnostic, with source code previews
+- medium: Output a condensed diagnostic, with a line number, severity, message and notes (if any)
+- short:  Output a short diagnostic, with a line number, severity, and message

 ### `-h, --help`
   Print help (see a summary with '-h')